-SSc is about 4 times more common among women than men.
+Systemic sclerosis is about 4 times more common among women than men.
 It is most common among people aged 20 to 50 and is rare in children.
-SSc can develop as part of mixed connective tissue disease.

 Pathophysiology involves vascular damage and activation of fibroblasts; collagen and other extracellular proteins in various tissues are overproduced.

-In SSc, the skin develops more compact collagen fibers in the reticular dermis, epidermal thinning, loss of rete pegs, and atrophy of dermal appendages.
+In systemic sclerosis, the skin develops more compact collagen fibers in the reticular dermis, epidermal thinning, loss of rete pegs (epithelial extensions that project into the underlying connective tissue), and atrophy of dermal appendages.
 T cells may accumulate, and extensive fibrosis in the dermal and subcutaneous layers develops.
 In the nail folds, capillary loops dilate and some microvascular loops are lost.
 In the extremities, chronic inflammation and fibrosis of the synovial membrane and surfaces and periarticular soft tissues occur.

 Esophageal motility becomes impaired, and the lower esophageal sphincter becomes incompetent; gastroesophageal reflux and secondary strictures can develop.
 The intestinal muscularis mucosa degenerates, leading to pseudodiverticula in the colon and ileum.
 Interstitial and peribronchial fibrosis or intimal hyperplasia of small pulmonary arteries can develop; if long-standing, pulmonary hypertension can result.
 Diffuse myocardial fibrosis or cardiac conduction abnormalities occur.
 Intimal hyperplasia of interlobular and arcuate arteries can develop within the kidneys, causing renal ischemia and hypertension.